 “You are my sunshine, my only sunshine.
 You make me happy, when skies are gray.
 You’ll never know dear how much I love you.
 Please don’t take my sunshine away.”

 As for the mirror, I chose to use it in a different way.
 I actually love mottled mirrors as they tell a story and give that timeless feel.
 However, I like to jazz them up a bit too.
-For this project, I used two coats of Vintage by DecoArt on the frame, a whitewash glaze, and this etched glass kit.
+For this project, I used two coats of Vintage by DecoArt on the frame, a whitewash glaze, and an etched glass kit.

 Just peel and stick and away we go!

 Now, doesn’t that look lovely?
 I seriously have an addiction to mirrors and would love to keep this one, but have over a dozen already.

 This updated dresser, the wall art sign (as well as a smaller version), the mirror are now available in my shop (SOLD).
 We do deliver to your door and can ship several furniture items (and anything smaller) for the same price.
 Just message me for a quote.

 Additionally, to inspire others, do pin and share this updated dresser.
 You never know when that one project will change someones life.